 Resources

-Safety plans might help you anticipate the dangers you may face.
+- MAKE a personal safety plan to help anticipate dangers you may face.
 Just as abusers continually shift their tactics of power and control, your safety plan is an adaptable tool to help increase your safety in you ever-changing situation.

 About Domestic Violence